Pedestrian Accident Claims – Compensation For Being Hit By A Car

 No Win No Fee Pedestrian Accident Injury Claims

-Additionally, they may offer to support your pedestrian injury claim on a No Win No Fee basis under a Conditional Fee Agreement.
+Additionally, they may offer to support your pedestrian injury claim on a No Win No Fee basis with a Conditional Fee Agreement.
 With this type of arrangement in place, you generally won’t be expected to pay your solicitor anything upfront for them to begin working on your case.
 Furthermore, you won’t have to pay them for their work while your claim is ongoing or if it ends unsuccessfully.

 Should they succeed with your pedestrian accident claim, they will be due a success fee.
 This will be taken directly from your compensation as a small percentage that is subjected to a legal cap.